Rare Species Sightings

 Reporting Rare Wildlife Sightings

-To help protect rare and imperiled species, we must be able to identify where they occur and what habitat they need to exist.
-By reporting species sightings to the Endangered and Nongame Species Program, you can help biologists build a picture of our state’s biodiversity.
+One of the greatest threats to rare wildlife is loss of critical habitat.
+To help protect this crucial habitat, sightings of rare and imperiled species are used to identify habitat they need to exist.
+By reporting species sightings to the NJDEP Fish & Wildlife, Endangered and Nongame Species Program, you can help biologists build a picture of our state’s biodiversity.
+The most important sightings are of rare species during their breeding season.

-- Location of the sighting shown on an aerial photo or Google map
+• Location of the sighting shown on an aerial photo or Google map (coordinates)

 Bird Band Re-sightings and Recoveries